How a Man with Parkinson’s Uses His iPad to be Productive

 I have been stopping by weekly.
 He’s profoundly happy when we sing together, and it’s no surprise that it also helps his speaking volume - a lot.
 Despite his Parkinson’s, the love he feels is visible when we look at pictures of his family.
-He delights in watching clips of plays (many of which he once starred in) on YouTube and reminiscing together.
+He delights in watching clips of plays (many of which he once starred and sang in) on YouTube and reminiscing together.

 Not only is Niles able to reminisce, but he’s also productive.
 We created a story by recording his voice over images.
 It was for his wife Karen; it told the story of their meeting and falling in love.

 During my first visit, Karen joined us and provided a box of pictures and some context.
 We used the camera on the iPad to save the photos digitally.
-Next, Niles and I created a Digital Memory Box - a simple document with links to his favorite photo albums, YouTube videos, music playlists and stories narrated in his own voice.
+Next, Niles and I created a Digital Memory Box - a simple website with links to his favorite photo albums, YouTube videos, music playlists and stories narrated in his own voice.

 The digital memory box website is a great conversation starter for Niles’ visitors, they have instant access to cherished memories that help him smile.
 There is no doubt how valuable this resource is today and how cherished these memories will become in the future.